RaySoumyadeep/dbt_snowflake_project/README.md

-Welcome to your new dbt project!

-### Using the starter project
+This is a starter dbt project

 Try running the following commands:
 - dbt run